asylve/Sea-Ice/README.md

 ## 1.1 Sentinel-2

-The Sentinel-2 mission is made up of a pair of optical satellites that image the globe roughly every 5 days.
-They capture images in 12 optical bands including the visible spectrum.
+The Sentinel-2 mission is made up of a pair of satellites that image the globe roughly every 5 days.
+They capture 12 optical bands including the visible spectrum.
 Bands 3, 4, and 7 were used for this project, representing near infra-red, red and green wavelengths.
 Sentinelhub provides a python API for aquiring Sentinel-2 images.

 ## 1.2 Canadian Regional Ice Charts